 EES Biometric Registration

-What data is collected, how it's stored, and your privacy rights.
+What data is collected, how it is stored, and your privacy rights.

 How Long Is Data Stored?